Amanajahan88/project_3_snapshare/README.md

-# Momentify 📸✨
+# SnapShare 📸✨

-Momentify is a social media app where users can share photos, follow other users, like posts, and leave comments.
+SnapShare is a social media app where users can share photos, follow other users, like posts, and leave comments.
 It’s built with **Flutter**, **Firebase** for authentication and storage, and **Provider** for state management.

 ---